 Sitting on our front patio, next to Duke of Gloucester Street in the heart of Merchants Square, is one of the loveliest settings in our town.
-We also have seating inside and our side patio is covered and enclosed for dining al fresco year round.
-Stop by for a sandwich, soup, cheese/charcuterie plate, glass of wine or microbrew any day for lunch or casual dinner!
+We also have seating inside the shop and on our side patio; which is covered and enclosed for dining al fresco year round.
+Stop by for a sandwich, soup, cheese & charcuterie plate, glass of wine or draft beer for lunch or casual dinner!

 The most profound memories and lessons of life are often shared over a meal.
 In our family it begins in the kitchen, where you'll find us cooking, talking loudly, laughing and reconnecting.
 Our Dad always has an interesting story.
 He loves to select a unique wine for each course and shares another great story.
 Our Mom is the happiest when we're all together, three generations; all 14 of us under one roof.
 These have been our moveable feasts, our most memorable occasions, when the fruits of our labor are enjoyed all the more as a result of the joy and cooperation that went into them.
 We invite you to our table at The Cheese Shop and Fat Canary to create your own memories.

 Cathy, Mary Ellen, and Tom Power are the second generation of the Cheese Shop family, continuing the legacy and telling the story of how their parents began the business.